greiter18/Trace/README.md

 # README

-An fullstack application where you can create your favorite running routes using Google Maps API and use them to log your workouts.
+A fullstack application where you can create your favorite running routes using Google Maps API and use them to log your workouts.
 Inspired by Strava.

 ##### Quick Demo